Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Glenmore Park has 150 active public transport stops, all of which are bus stops.
 These stops are served by 58 different routes that together facilitate 1,269 weekly passenger trips.
-The transport system in Glenmore Park is highly accessible, with residents on average being located just 176 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically living just 176 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transportation, used by 93% of residents.
+On average, there are 1.9 vehicles per dwelling in Glenmore Park, which is higher than the regional average.

 Frequently Asked Questions - Transport